paulkernfeld/contiguous-data-in-rust/README.md

 We can split a `Vec` into two separate `Vec`s using the `split_off` method.
 However, doing this (surprisingly?) copies the data.
 [According to user hanna-kruppe on the Rustlang forum,](https://users.rust-lang.org/t/split-owned-vec-t-without-reallocation/6346/2):

 > But as far as I know, there’s currently no way to tell the allocator “Hey I got this piece of memory from you, now please pretend you gave it to me as two separate, contiguous allocations”

+See also [Storing Lists of Values with Vectors](Storing Lists of Values with Vectors) from _The Rust Programming Language_.

 ## `smallvec`